iLink-CyberShARE/AI-Resources-For-Enhancing-STEM-Education-And-Research-Capacity-In-The-Borderland/README.md

-# AI Seminar: Data to Decisions: ML SOLUTIONS FOR WATER CHALLENGES IN THE BORDERLAND
+# Data to Decisions: ML SOLUTIONS FOR WATER CHALLENGES IN THE BORDERLAND

 **Data Exploration and Discussion**